 I am not anti-development, or anti-renovation.
-I am fervently against plastering preposterous pieces of architecture where they definitely do not belong, all for the slimy purpose of enriching politicians on the city council, or county board of supervisors or State Board of Whatever.
-With all of the open space that’s still left in Truckee, there’s a chance the place might maintain its original character which was, and is, a bit seedy!
+I am fervently against plastering preposterous pieces of ghastly architecture where they definitely do not belong, all for the slimy purpose of enriching politicians on the city council, or county board of supervisors or State Board of Whatever.
+With all of the open space that’s still left in Truckee, there’s still a chance the place might maintain its original character which was, and is, a bit seedy!

 The Bay-Area Effect has taken hold in many tourist traps, towns, and landmarks along I-80 East.
 I try my best to accept this marketing strategy of pitching your wares to the fat-cat wallets of the Citadins, but I always find it distasteful.

 Each year, California, Inc. continues to lose more and more citizens, and businesses, and citizens, and corporations, and citizens, and real ballots and actual taxes.
-It is quite possible that my Truckee, the little Truckee of the 1980s, will, one day soon, look a whole lot more like the way station to which the Donner Party found its way in 1846.
-Not that I advocate any cannibalism among the trekkers in the Sierra Nevada.
-Those feeding frenzies are surely ongoing among the zealots and pigs in the political class in my country.
+It is quite possible that my Truckee, the little Truckee of the 1980s, will, one day soon, look a whole lot more like the way station to which the Donner Party tragically found its way during the winter of 1846-47.

 I don’t advocate any cannibalism among the socialist/Marxist trekkers who escape their urban pits to flock, on The Weekend, to the Sierra Nevada.
 Those feeding frenzies are nonetheless savagely underway among the power-monger zealots and pigs in the political class in my country.
 At least the Donner Party worshipped God; the god of these mendacious hypocrites is mammon.